Disambiguating Image Queries at Google

 Other Aspects of performing such image queries searches may involve:

-- Weighting a first label differently than a second label: the search query may substitute one or more of the first labels or the second labels based upon terms in the transcription
+- Weighting the first label differently than a second label: the search query may substitute one or more of the first labels or the second labels based upon terms in the transcription

 - Generating, for each of the first labels and the second labels, a label confidence score that indicates a likelihood that the label corresponds to a part of the particular sub-image that is of primary interest to the user